MScience/Dragonfly-Java/README.md

-# M:Science SMS Web Service API Wrapper for Java and Android
+# Dragonfly SMS API Wrapper for Java and Android

-This wrapper simplifies the process of calling the M:Science SMS Web Services.

 ### Prerequisites

-* A [M:Science][2] developer account
+* A Dragonfly SMS developer account

 ## Usage